Chocolate Chip and Fresh Mint Cookies

 Instructions

-- Pour the butter through a fine sieve to remove the mint pieces.
+- Pour through a fine mesh sieve into a bowl to remove the mint leaves.
 Use a wooden spoon or rubber spatula to push on the mint and extract any juices back into the butter.

-- Scoop large mounds of dough (about 3 tablespoons each) onto baking sheets.
-Put no more than 6 cookies per sheet.
-Top each mound of dough with several chocolate chips and sprinkle with a bit of kosher salt.
+- Scoop large mounds of dough (about 2-3 tablespoons each) onto parchment lined baking sheets.
+Put no more than 8 dough balls per sheet.

-- Bake at 375ºF for 10-12 minutes, just until the edges are set and the middle still looks doughy.
-Allow to cool on the cookie sheets for at least 10 minutes before removing.
+- Bake for 10-12 minutes, just until the edges are set and the centers look slightly under baked.
+Allow to cool for 5 minutes on the sheet pans before moving to a cooling rack to cool completely.

 Recommended Products